mburnayev/ExcalSol-IV-challenge/README.md

 As you might've noticed when you successfully navigate to the `/grades` route, the URL also tacks on the JSON response body, which isn't a good practice and something I meant to fix, but I opted to start the great migration to public availability.
 Outside of the demo, I would resolve this security issue by using routing guards to just show the route.

+Access to the Spring App server currently isn't secure since I initially had trouble fulfilling POST requests when I would authenticate all requests and I disabled it for development purposes, but didn't have time to go back and figure out why GETs worked without issue while POSTs returned 401s, despite both requiring (and providing) valid authentication credentials.

 Tech stack used:
 - HTML + TypeScript with Angular Framework
 - Java with Spring Boot Framework
 - MySQL Database
 - Postman
-- AWS EC2s for frontend hosting w/ Nginx (accessible @ ec2-54-226-141-7.compute-1.amazonaws.com)
+- AWS EC2 for frontend hosting w/ Nginx     (ec2-54-226-141-7.compute-1.amazonaws.com)
+- AWS EC2 for backend hosting               (ec2-13-218-50-88.compute-1.amazonaws.com)
-- AWS RDS for database hosting my MySQL DB
+- AWS RDS for database hosting my MySQL DB  (database-1.cajukacwqnpg.us-east-1.rds.amazonaws.com)
----
-- Locally hosted backend -> AWS EC2 as well probably
-- Docker
-- Jenkins

 ### Sources Used
 Frontend:\